 When the Rain Stands Still

-After the trio broke up in the late 80?s, Jon moved on as a solo act.
+After the trio broke up in the late 80’s, Jon moved on as a solo act.
 He put his focus into his unique playing approach to instrumental jazz guitar (see the bio page on his website).
 Since 1995, he has released three albums.
 The first one was all original tunes; the second one was mostly originals; and the third album was covers of some his favorite tunes.
-You can find two of his albums, When the Rain Stands Still and, Solitary Man, on CD Baby.
-All of Jon?s albums are released under his in house record label, Genwa Records.
-Here?s the title tune from his first album, When the Rain Stands Still.
+You can find two of his albums, When the Rain Stands Still and, Solitary Man, online, the last time I checked.
+All of Jon’s albums are released under his in house record label, Genwa Records.
+Here’s the title tune from his first album, When the Rain Stands Still.

 Growing Up in Nebraska

 In May 2015, Jon put his own time and money into presenting himself in a solo showcase at the Harris Center in Folsom, CA. I knew this was a big deal for him, so I had to be there in support.
 He titled it, Music of the 60s.
 Dena and I attended the concert and thoroughly enjoyed ourselves.
 I was happy for him to see a great turnout of friends, neighbors, and family.